The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Assured Income for Disability (SAID)

-SAID was designed in collaboration with members of the disability community.
-SAID is a needs-based income assistance program that gives Saskatchewan citizens with significant and enduring disabilities access to long-term income support, greater choice of services, and supports their participation in the community.
+SAID is a needs-based income assistance program that supports Saskatchewan citizens with significant and enduring disabilities access to income support, greater choice of services, and supports their participation in the community.
 It was introduced in 2009 for individuals in residential care settings and expanded in June 2012 to include people who live independently.

-Eligibility for the SAID program is determined by verification of financial eligibility, medical confirmation of an enduring disability and assessment of the impact of disability.
+Eligibility for SAID is determined by verification of financial eligibility, medical confirmation of an enduring disability and assessment of the impact of disability on their daily living.

 How many people claim social assistance?

-On average, there were 33,025 cases (families and single adults) and 51,424 beneficiaries (individual claimants, their partners, and dependent children) in Saskatchewan’s social assistance programs during 2021-22.
+On average, there were 36,659 cases (family units and unattached single adults) and 56,750 beneficiaries (individual claimants, their partners, and dependent children) receiving Saskatchewan’s social assistance programs during 2023-24.

-Among cases, about 39 per cent (12,906) received support through the Saskatchewan Income Support (SIS), over 53 per cent (17,632) received support through the Saskatchewan Assured Income for Disability (SAID), around six per cent (1,990) received support through the Saskatchewan Assistance Program (SAP), and the remaining less-than-two per cent (497) received support through the Transitional Employment Allowance (TEA).
+Among cases, on average, about 50 per cent (18,321) received support through the Saskatchewan Income Support (SIS), while the remaining 50 per cent (18,338) received support through the Saskatchewan Assured Income for Disability (SAID).
+Among beneficiaries, about 60 per cent (34,019) received support through SIS, and 40 per cent (22,731) received support through SAID.

 Saskatchewan Income Support (SIS)